In this series, I dig a little deeper into the meaning of psychological terms. This week’s terms: transference & countertransference

 Freud also described a “transference neurosis”, which occurs when the relationship with the therapist because the most important relationship in the client’s life, and infantile feelings are directed at the therapist as a sort of parental figure.
 Interpretation is seen as the key therapeutic intervention.

-In my career as a mental health nurse, I don’t think transference hasn’t really come up, probably because of the types of settings I’ve worked in.
+In my career as a mental health nurse, I don’t think transference has really come up, probably because of the types of settings I’ve worked in.
 I have both witnessed and experienced countertransference though.
 The countertransference has mostly been stirred up by clients with BPD.
-I think part of this is that people with BPD tend to be highly perceptive, and if the individual with BPD sees the mental health professional as being unhelpful or making things more difficult for them, the angry outbursts that are a symptom of BPD can be targeted straight at the weaknesses the healthcare provider may already feel insecure about.
+I think part of this is that people with BPD tend to be highly perceptive.
+If the individual with BPD sees the mental health professional as being unhelpful or making things more difficult for them, the angry outbursts that can be a symptom of BPD may be targeted straight at the weaknesses the healthcare provider already feels insecure about.

-Most colleagues I’ve worked have been able to recognize this and keep it from having a negative impact on the therapeutic relationship with the client, but a few didn’t keep a lid on it as much as I think they should have.
+Most colleagues I’ve worked with have been able to recognize this and keep it from having a negative impact on the therapeutic relationship.
+Unfortunately, a few didn’t keep a lid on it as much as they should have to be therapeutically effective.
 My take on the matter is that countertransference at some point is inevitable to some extent for most mental health professionals, but it’s the professional’s responsibility to recognize it and deal with it so that it doesn’t become the client’s problem.

-Psychoanalytic or psychodynamic therapy has never appealed to me as something to do to manage my own illness, and the idea of projecting my own emotional crap onto a therapist feels kinds of icky.
-I’m not trying to say that it’s not a valid form of therapy, and I’m sure for some people it can be very helpful, but for me it just doesn’t feel like a good fit.
+Psychoanalytic or psychodynamic therapy have never appealed to me as a way to manage my own illness, and the idea of projecting my own emotional crap onto a therapist feels kinds of icky.
+I’m not trying to say that it’s not a valid form of therapy; I’m sure for some people it can be very helpful, but for me, it just doesn’t feel like a good fit.

 Have transference and countertransference come into play in therapy work that you have done?